 - occupations in the "00" NOC skill type (senior management occupations) - occupations that have been identified in the Top 100 occupations in the B.C.
 Labour Market Outlook 2014-2024 - current employment for the B.C. employer in the occupation identified in the BC PNP registration.
-You can receive this bonus only if you are currently employed in the same occupation that you have been offered.
-You are not eligible for this bonus if your job offer is a promotion from your current occupation with the employer.
+You can receive this bonus only if you are currently employed full-time (30 hours per week or more) in the same occupation (ie: same NOC code) that you have been offered in the BC PNP registration.
+You are not eligible for this bonus if the occupation identified in the job offer is a promotion from your current occupation with the employer.

 Skill Level of the B.C.
 Job Offer

 NOC Skill Level A (including Skill Type 0) 25

 NOC Skill Level B 10

 NOC Skill Level C 5

 NOC Skill Level D 5

 Bonus points:

 Occupation is a "00" NOC 15

 Occupation identified in the Top 100 occupations in the BC Labour Market Outlook 2014-2024 10

-Currently working in B.C. for the employer in occupation identified in the BC PNP registration 10
+Currently working full-time in B.C. for the employer in the occupation identified in the BC PNP registration 10

 Maximum Score Available